 ADCPs cannot measure the water velocity near the streambed because of side-lobe interference.
 Unlike the top discharge estimation problem where the velocity at the water surface is not known, the water velocity at the streambed is somewhat known.
-Fluid mechanics theory indicates the water velocity must go to zero at the streambed and that a logarithmic velocity profile is a reasonable approximation of the velocity profile in the boundary layer (Schlichting, 1979).
+Fluid mechanics theory indicates the water velocity must go to zero at the streambed and that a logarithmic velocity profile is a reasonable approximation of the velocity profile in the boundary layer (Schlichting, z{bb} is the range from the streambed to the bottom of the bottom most valid depth cell.

+1979).
 Therefore, the power law is always used to compute the discharge in the bottom unmeasured portion of the water column as follows:

-$$Q{Bottom} = \sum{j=1}^{Ensembles} \frac{a}{b+1} z{bb}^{b+1} dt, \qquad (27)$$ is the range from the streambed to the bottom of the bottom most valid depth cell.
+$$Q{Bottom} = \sum{j=1}^{Ensembles} \frac{a}{b+1} z{bb}^{b+1} dt, \qquad (27)$$

 To better apply this method to situations where the profile throughout the water column may not follow a logarithmic distribution, such as for bidirectional flow, a no slip method is used.
-The no slip method applies equation 27 but restricts the least-squares determination of $\boldsymbol{\mathcal{C}}$ to depth cells in the bottom 20 percent of the profile, or in the absence of valid depth cells in the bottom 20 percent, the last valid depth cell is used to compute $\boldsymbol{\mathcal{C}}$ .
+The no slip method applies equation 27 but restricts the least-squares determination of \boldsymbol{a} to depth cells in the bottom 20 percent of the profile, or in the absence of valid depth cells in the bottom 20 percent, the last valid depth cell is used to compute \boldsymbol{a} .